-The valuation of investments is a highly subjective accounting estimate where there is an inherent risk of management override arising from the investment valuations being prepared by the Investment Manager, who is remunerated based on the net asset value of the company.
+The valuation of investments is a highly subjective accounting estimate where there is an inherent risk of management override arising from the investment valuations being prepared by the Investment Manager, who is remunerated based on the NAV of the Company.

-100 per cent. of the underlying investment portfolio is represented by unquoted equity investments and all investments are individually material to the financial statements.
-The investments are valued using discounted cash flow models prepared by the Investment Manager.
-The key assumptions in the valuation model include, inter alia, the discount factor, inflation rate, power prices and energy yield.
+100% of the underlying investment portfolio is represented by unquoted equity and loan investments and all investments are individually material to the financial statements.